Wulf2k/DaS-PC-MPChan/Readme.md

 Hotkeys:
 Ctrl + 1 = Toggle Node Drawing

+Right click on players for context menu, which includes copy steamID.

 Node Drawing
 ------------
 Enabling this shows a visualization of currently active connections.